migueldeicaza/MonoTouch.Dialog/README.markdown

 creating the various nodes necessary to render the information.
 You would use this if you need control, if you want to extend the features supported by MonoTouch.Dialogs or if you want to dynamically generate the content for your dialog.
+This is what is used for example in TweetStation for the main timeline views.

 Additionally, there is a trivial Reflection-based constructor that can be used for quickly putting together dialogs, for example, creating an